 Once you have confirmed a booking with us, please don't forget to send through your completed client information forms so that we can plan for your equipment, dietary and health needs.

-“We did a five day tour: unbelievable experience.
-My son and I took the five day huskie safari..it was tough but one of the great experiences of my life.
+My son and I took part in the five day husky safari..it was tough but one of the great experiences of my life.
 Owner Pasi and the other guides tried to make it as much five star as possible when you are driving a six dog power sled and staying in basic cabins and having a blizzard one day.
-The scenery is exceptional, they love the dogs and the dogs love everyone...you have to really love dogs to do this since some of the dogs sleep in the huts at night...and they are warm on a cold night.
-You do need to be relatively fit and it does get VERY cold.
-But this is a once in a lifetime thing to do.
+The scenery is exceptional, they love the dogs and the dogs love everyone...you have to really love dogs to do this since some of the dogs sleep in the huts at night...but they are warm on a cold night.
+You also need to be relatively fit and it does get VERY cold.
+But this is a once in a lifetime thing to do._